 Tip: Pag-IBIG accepts individual submission of documents.
 To save time and money, submit all your documents at once.

 After submitting the complete documents, they will give you the Notice of Award (NOA).
 The house is already awarded to and reserved for you.

-The Pag-IBIG officer told Sandy to wait for three months, for her housing loan to be approved.
+An officer told Sandy to wait for three months, for her housing loan to be approved.